Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Making a Database Truly Secure

-1. Create a new Administrator User ID (say myAdmin or whatever name you like) for you and join yourself as a member of the Admins Group Account.
+1. Create a new Administrator User ID (for example, myAdmin, or any name you prefer) and add this user as a member of the Admins Group.

-From now on, you must use the new User ID myAdmin to log in as Administrator of the Databases that use this new common Workgroup Information File.
+From this point forward, you must use your new user ID (myAdmin) to log in as the database administrator for any databases associated with this new Workgroup Information File.

 Automated Removal of Object-level Permissions.